Table of Contents

 The eighth module delivers a detailed procedure for setting a Timeline view of a project program.
 It provides a summary chart of the project, so it’s very handy to share with the project team and the client to show the project progress and monitoring.

-The ninth module delivers details of printing numerous projects report such project report, project fee, project assignments, project workload and tailored way to develop project reports.
+The ninth module delivers details of printing numerous projects report such as project reports, project fees, project assignments, project workload and tailored ways to develop project reports.

 I hope this blog helps you to understand the basics of the Microsoft Project.
 If you need to learn it to become a competent user, we would recommend seeing our Basics and advanced courses on Microsoft Project.

 In case, you would like to know an alternative to Microsoft Project which is Primavera P6, please read the blog below for details: